 - You must be able to read a number plate from 20 metres away – this ensures your eyesight is good enough to start learning to drive

-- You need to provide an identity document (unless you have a valid UK biometric passport, in which case you can use the 9-digit passport number instead)
+- You will need an identification document (unless you have a valid UK biometric passport, in which case you can use the 9-digit passport number instead)

-- You also need addresses of where you have lived over the last 3 years
+- You must provide the addresses of where you have lived over the last 3 years

-- You need to supply them with your National Insurance number if you know it
+- Your National Insurance number (if you know it)

-If you’re a parent wondering if you can apply for your child’s provisional licence, we’re afraid that you cannot apply for a licence for someone else, but that won’t stop you sitting and helping them go through the form, of course.
+If you’re a parent wondering if you can apply for your child’s provisional licence, we’re afraid that you cannot apply for a licence for someone else, but that won’t stop you from sitting and helping them go through the form, of course!